byishimo1234-glitch/alu-higher_level_programming/python-import_modules/README.md

-File that Write a program that imports functions from the file calculator_1.py, does some Maths, and prints the result.
+File that Write a program that prints the number of and the list of its arguments.